Any grass of the genus Lolium. Includes both annual and perennial species and intermediate types.

 Variety blends.
 A variety blend has two or more varieties of the same kind.
 Variety blends are common in the turf industry, and are also used in forage and cover crop markets.

 Certified blends.
-For certified seed a blend is considered a blend of two or more lots of certified seed of the same kind and variety.
+For certified seed, a blend is considered a mixture of two or more lots of certified seed of the same kind and variety.

 Brand.
-The term “Brand” means the name, design, or trademark of the seed offered for sale.
-A brand of seed allows a company to change the variety used over time, for example as improved lines are developed.
+The term means the name, design, or trademark of the seed offered for sale.
+A brand of seed allows a company to change the variety used over time, as improved lines are developed.